 - Transparency - We believe in sharing data findings, both strengths and opportunities for growth, and engaging in conversations with others about actionable change that can be garnered from the data.

-- Integrity - We are committed to data quality (meaning accuracy, completeness, consistency, integrity, uniqueness, and validity) to foster trust and use of data in decision-making, planning, and policy formation.
+- Integrity - We are committed to data quality (meaning accuracy, completeness, consistency, uniqueness, and validity) to foster trust and use of data in decision-making, planning, and policy formation.

 - Collaboration - We value collaborative relationships.
 We aim to understand others’ work, our role in it, and how we can collaborate for the benefit of students, both on and off campus.